K9Developer/HSEC/notes.md

 -   ARP spoofing protection: Have some kind of way to identify camera - maybe just store mac locally (bad on reconnection, might get diff IP)

+- If connecting to camera doesnt work, find what mac is what ip again (local ip mightve changed)

 ## Camera discovery

 1. Client clicks discover cameras